 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Judging by its ingredients alone, Fromm Four Star Nutritionals Grain Free looks like an above-average dry product.
+Based on its ingredients alone, Fromm Four Star Nutritionals Grain Free Dog Food looks like an above-average dry product.

 As a group, the brand features an average protein content of 32% and a mean fat level of 19%.
 Together, these figures suggest a carbohydrate content of 41% for the overall product line.